Our approach involves identifying, assessing and managing financial and top risks with respect to the business objectives.

 Main risk events

-Fall in demand/competitive environment, relating to a market demand and supply imbalance or an increase in competitiveness leading to: (i) sale volumes reduction, (ii) increased difficulties in in preserving the customer base/developing growth initiatives, (iii) trigger adverse trends of finished products’ prices, (iv) fall in demand.
+Fall in demand/competitive environment, relating to a market demand and supply imbalance or an increase in competitiveness leading to: (i) sale volumes reduction, (ii) increased difficulties in preserving the customer base/developing growth initiatives, (iii) trigger adverse trends of finished products’ prices, (iv) fall in demand.

 Treatment measures